sryze/RefreshRateSwitcher/README.md

 RefreshRateSwitcher
 ===================

-This program allows you to change the refresh rate of your monitor via command line on Windows 7/8/10+.
+This program allows you to dynamically change the refresh rate of your monitor via command line on Windows 7/8/10+.

+For example, it can be useful if your cheap-ass monitor makes an annoying squeaky sound when running at the maximum rate.

 Usage: